flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AddResourcePermissions
-### Creates a set of permissions for the specified folder or document.
-The resource permissions are overwritten if the principals already have different permissions.
+> Creates a set of permissions for the specified folder or document.
+The resource permissions are overwritten if the principals already have different permissions.<br/>

 #### Input Parameters
 * `ResourceId` - _required_